Buffan3369/rot_sens/README.md

 In this study, we evaluate the influence of Global Plate Model choice on reconstructions of the Earth's continental surface over geological timescales.
 Understanding this uncertainty is key to constraining the distribution of organisms in the past.
 This has implications for our understanding of deep time macroevolutionary and macroecolgical patterns, as well as palaeoclimatic reconstructions.
 Our study focused on five widely used open-source models, which are available via the [GPlates Web Service](https://gwsdoc.gplates.org/reconstruction-models):

 * ME21: MERDITH model (Merdith et al., 2021) - GPlates ID = MERDITH2021
-* TC17: TORSVIK & COCKS model (Matthews et al., 2016) - GPlates ID = TorsvikCocks2017
+* TC17: TORSVIK & COCKS model (Torsvik and Cocks, 2017) - GPlates ID = TorsvikCocks2017
 * SC16: PALEOMAP model (Scotese, 2016 & Scotese & Wright, 2018) - GPlates ID = PALEOMAP
 * MA16: MATTHEWS model (Matthews et al., 2016) - GPlates ID = MATTHEWS2016_pmag_ref
 * WR13: GOLONKA model (Wright et al., 2013) - GPlates ID = GOLONKA